wp-plugins/spam-free-wordpress/readme.txt

 == Installation ==

-= Wordpress 3.0 and up =
+= Wordpress 3.0 and up - Using the [comment_form()](http://codex.wordpress.org/Function_Reference/comment_form) =

-If you're running Wordpress 3.0 and up, and are using the comment_form() function to output (create) the comment form for use within a theme template in the comments.php file
+If you're running Wordpress 3.0 and up, and are using the [comment_form()](http://codex.wordpress.org/Function_Reference/comment_form) function to output (create) the comment form for use within a theme template in the comments.php file

 1. Upload to the /wp-content/plugins directory
 2. Activate
 3. You're done

-= Wordpress 3.0 and up - NOT using the `comment_form()` =
+= Wordpress 3.0 and up - NOT using the [comment_form()](http://codex.wordpress.org/Function_Reference/comment_form) =

-If you're running Wordpress 3.0 and up, and but are NOT using the comment_form() function to output (create) the comment form for use within a theme template in the comments.php file.
+If you're running Wordpress 3.0 and up, and but are NOT using the [comment_form()](http://codex.wordpress.org/Function_Reference/comment_form) function to output (create) the comment form for use within a theme template in the comments.php file.
 If you activate the plugin, but don't see the password field in the comment form, then the comment_form() function is not outputting the comment form on the post page, so you will need to follow step 3 below.

 1. Upload to the /wp-content/plugins directory
 2. Activate